kayjeee/Hello-Microverse-two/README.md

 ### Setup

-Clone this repository to your desired folder do git clone git@github.com:kayjeee/Hello-Microverse-two.git
+Clone this repository to your desired folder do:

+git clone git@github.com:kayjeee/Hello-Microverse-two.git

 ### Tech Stack <a name="tech-stack">Html,CSS,Javascript</a>